-The Path to Conformity: The History and Chemistry of Conformal Coating
+The History and Chemistry of Conformal Coating

 Let’s face it, Mother Nature is a harsh mistress.
 Weather, gravity, heat and motion all work to turn order into chaos.
 Humanity makes it worse by intensifying these forces with chemicals, sealed environments and repeated and amplified kinetic forces.
 These factors all work to weaken and possibly damage artifacts we, as engineers, create to make our lives better.